-In addition to employment disruptions or work in lower-pay, lower-pressure jobs, earnings changes can be due to moving outside of the labor force, early retirement, or unemployment.
+In addition to employment disruptions or work in lower-pressure jobs, lower-pay, earnings changes can be due to moving outside of the labor force, early retirement, or unemployment.
 It turns out that movements outside of the labor force and into early retirement are not important adjustment dimensions (not reported).
 In contrast, we see that rising import competition has caused significant unemployment for exposed workers (see Panel A of column (5)).
 However, unemployment is unlikely to explain the gender differential in earnings because there is little evidence that exposure has caused more unemployment for women than for men (see Panel B of column (5)).
-The following analysis will concentrate on labor earnings as the most comprehensive measure of workers' labor market performance.
+The following analysis will concentrate on labor earnings as it is a comprehensive measure of workers' labor market performance.